dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 If you don't know where to start, remember the steps in creating an React application (modified here to include redux considerations):

-1. Start with a mock
+1. Start with a mock❗️
-1. Break the UI into a component hierarchy
+1. Break the UI into a component hierarchy❗️
 1. Build the Presentational Components for a static version without any state
 1. Identify what the local vs redux "global" state should be
 1. Implement local UI state in Presentational components